cstahoviak/leetcode-dsa/docs/trees_and_graphs.md

 - Node's themseelves have the following properties related to the edges connected to them.
   - __In-degree__: the number of edges that can be used to reach a given node.
   - __Out-degree__: the number of edges that can be used to leave a given node.
+    - In an __undirected graph__, a node's outdegree is equal to the number of neighbors it has.
   - In binary trees, __all nodes except the root had an in-degree of 1__, and all nodes have an outdegree of 0, 1, or 2. __An outdegree of 0 means that it is a leaf__.
 - A graph can be either __cyclic__ or __acyclic__.
 A cyclic graph contains at least one cycle, and an acyclic graph has none.
   - By definition, __binary trees have no cycles__.